DeveTho/dotnet-console-stuff/README.md

 # DotNetConsoleStuff

-A .NET console app (targeting .NET Framework 4.6.2) that uses configuration, dependency injection and logging as by default used in ASP.NET Core.
+A .NET console app (targeting .NET Framework 4.6.2) that uses configuration, dependency injection and logging as by default used in ASP.NET Core, using the separately available NuGet packages.

 ---